 By inspection of \eqref{eq:phi_green}, we first notice that the resolvent is unbounded when the Wronskian $W$ vanishes.
 We rewrite $W$ in terms of the fundamental solutions $\gamma^\pm$ to decompose it into two factors, $W = W^\gamma D$, with

 Because $\gamma^+$ and $\gamma^-$ are linearly independent, $W^\gamma$ does not vanish.
 The other factor $D$, which is a function of $k$ and $\sigma$, determines the zeros of $W$.
 This $D$ is related to $A_{0,1}$ by $D = A_1(0) = - A_0(1)$.
 If $D(k, \sigma) = 0$, $A_0$ and $A_1$ satisfy both the upper and bottom boundary conditions.
-Therefore, they become the eigenfunctions of the Taylor-Goldstein equation, and for a prescribed $k$, $\sigma$ is the corresponding eigenfrequency.
+Therefore, they become the eigenfunctions of the Taylor--Goldstein equation, and for a prescribed $k$, $\sigma$ is the corresponding eigenfrequency.
 From the Miles-Howard theorem, all the eigenvalues are real in the present problem.
 As a consequence, the zeros of $D(k, \sigma)$ for an arbitrary $k$ are located on the real axis.

-The eigenvalues of the Taylor-Goldstein equation have upper and lower bounds.
+The eigenvalues of the Taylor--Goldstein equation have upper and lower bounds.
 This is verified by considering the case when $\vert \sigma \vert \gg 1$.
 In this limit, we derive $\mathcal{T}_{k,\sigma} \gamma \sim \gamma_{zz} - k^2 \gamma = 0$, and a solution is a combination of exponential functions.
 Obviously, it cannot satisfy the top and bottom boundary conditions simultaneously.